brac/calcClone/README.md

       No const or let

 Build
-  - Determining when a key was clicked
+  * Determining when a key was clicked
-    - addEventListeners the parent element
+    * addEventListeners the parent element
-    - check element textContent (or value?)
+    * check element textContent (or value?)
-  - Key Press functionality
+  * Key Press functionality
-    - Which keyboard key was pressed
+    * Which keyboard key was pressed
   - State
-    - Hold the data in memory?
+    * Hold the data in memory
+    - Solving in the right order
     - Storing sequential key presses
   - Mathematical Functions
     - Addition